-3.2.3 ADA GRIEVANCE POLICY, PROCEDURE, AND FORM WITH APPEALS PROCESS
+3.2.3 ADA GRIEVANCE POLICY, PROCEDURE, AND FORM WITH APPEALS PROCESS https://kingcounty.gov/en/dept/metro/about/policies/ada.

-Metro has a Grievance Procedure posted on the website at https://kingcounty.gov/en/dept/metro/about/policies/ada.
 The Grievance Procedure is established to meet the requirements of the Americans with Disabilities Act of 1990 ("ADA").
 It may be used by anyone who wishes to file a complaint alleging discrimination based on disability in the provision of services, activities, programs, or benefits by Metro.